 It is known that stress disrupts immune function and with autoimmunity that is the last thing you want!
 Chronic stress leads to long-term inflammation that never really shuts off.
 Once the autoimmune response is present, immediate stress only exacerbates it.

 Toxic overload should be carefully considered in any autoimmune disease.
 Many autoimmune patients are sensitive to mycotoxins – compounds produced by toxic molds that wreak havoc on the immune system.
-Heavy metal toxicity is also common and should be considered.
+Heavy metal toxicity is also common and should be addressed.
 Heavy metals can accumulate in vital tissues (brain, bone, liver, etc), disrupt organ function, displace nutritional minerals from sites of biological activity, disrupt enzymatic activity and create biochemical imbalance.

-What is The Right Treatment for Hashimoto’s Thyroiditis?
+What is The Right Treatment?

 Having Hashimoto thyroiditis and taking medication for your thyroid is a classic example of conventional medicine treating the disease of a particular organ by just covering up the symptoms.
 Additionally, if you suffer from an autoimmune disease like Hashimoto and other multiple autoimmune conditions, you will see an endocrinologist for Hashimoto’s, a dermatologist for psoriasis, a gastroenterologist for ulcerative colitis, celiac or Crohn’s, and so on.
-You will see several different specialists, each of whom will prescribe a different medication and most likely, none of them will look at how to balance and support your immune system, and get to the root cause of your illnesses.
+You will see several different specialists, each of whom will prescribe a different medication and most likely, none of them will look at how to strengthen and support your immune system, and get to the root cause of your illnesses.

-- Identifying and treating intestinal inflammation, any chronic viral or bacterial infection that may be the underlying cause of the immune dysfunction can also reverse the disease.
+Identifying and treating intestinal inflammation, any chronic viral or bacterial infection that may be the underlying cause of the immune dysfunction can also reverse the disease.